Virginia Cavaliers women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played a reduced conference schedule in the fall and played their out of conference schedule in the spring of 2021.
 They finished in third place in the ACC with a 5–2–1 record.
 The NCAA tournament was held in the spring, and the Cavaliers advanced to the Semifinals, before falling on penalties.
 This was their best performance in the NCAA tournament since 2014.
 2021 saw a return to a more normal schedule and the Cavaliers posted a 18–3–2 overall record and a 8–0–2 ACC record.
 They won the ACC Regular Season title and received an at-large bid to the NCAA Tournament.
 They were unable to match last year's semifinal performance, falling in the Round of 16.
 2022 was another successful year with the Cavaliers posting 16 wins and finishing fourth in the ACC.
 They qualified for the NCAA Tournament for the twenty-ninth time in a row and reached the Quarterfinals before losing to the eventual champion, UCLA.
 2023 was a poor season for the Cavaliers as they finished 8–3–6 overall and 3–3–4 in the ACC to finish in seventh place.
 This was the first time in ACC Tournament history that the Cavaliers did not qualify.
 They also were not selected for the NCAA tournament, breaking the streak of twenty-nine straight appearances.
 Their eight wins tied for lowest in program history with 1986, their second year as a team.
 2024 proved to be a bit of a return to normalcy as the Cavaliers finished 13–5–1 overall and 5–5–0 in ACC play.
 They did not qualify for the ACC tournament, but did qualify for the NCAA tournament where they made the Second Round.
+Virginia continued its recovery in 2025 as they finished 14–3–5 overall and 6–2–2 in ACC play.
+They were the top ranked team for four weeks during the season and returned to the ACC tournament, where they reached the Semifinals.
+They were a top seed in the NCAA tournament, but fell in the Round of 16 in a penalty shoot-out.